joemlfisher/joemlfisher/README.md

   🔍 Focusing on the development of future high energy space observatories <br>
   🛰 Working as part of the EIRSAT-1 Team to launch Ireland's first satellite <br>
   🌱 Learning Spacecraft operational techniques and how to automate them <br>
-  🧑🏼‍💻 Working with XSPEC, SiXTe, and EAGlE <br>
+  🧑🏼‍💻 Working with XSPEC, SiXTe, and EAGLE <br>

  Languages I am working in: